valango/vue-proper/README.md

 **`set`**`(settings : Object) : Object  `
 Assign new settings and return the previous object.
 Effects already initiated components, too.
 This method is called internally on the first call to `mixin()`.
+`settings` can be nested.
+All keys that are not acceptable attribute names, are treated as _RegExp_ definitions.
+Opening and closing slashes `'/'` are optional and can be used for setting _RegExp_ flags.

 **`retrieve`**`(key= : string) : Object  `
 Retrieve the settings.
 Results are cached internally.
 Calling this method without